2016 net loss of USD -10.6mn (14.3mn net income), down USD 24.9mn y-o-y, driven by lower cropped area, prices and quality.

 Agreement to sell the Russian operations

 During 2016, the Company received a number of expressions of interest substantially above the undisturbed share price level of SEK 3.55 per share prior to the announcement on 9th August 2016 confirming that the Company were in talks with potential buyers.
 All were from prospective Russian buyers underpinning the higher value put on the Company by potential domestic purchasers.

 On 9th August 2016, the Board of Directors of Black Earth Farming communicated by press release that the Company was in talks with potential buyers regarding a substantial land and asset sale in Russia.
-Having evaluated an asset sale versus other alternatives, the Board of Directors of Black Earth Farming has concluded that a divestment of AIMC LLC and AIRMC LLC (the two holding companies, owning assets in Russia) to Volgo-DonSelkhozInvest is the best alternative for the Company and its shareholders.
+On 13th February 2017, having evaluated an asset sale versus other alternatives, the Board of Directors of Black Earth Farming has concluded that a divestment of AIMC LLC and AIRMC LLC (the two holding companies, owning assets in Russia) to Volgo-DonSelkhozInvest is the best alternative for the Company and its shareholders.
 Additionally the Board of Directors believes that this alternative is a better alternative for Black Earth Farming's shareholders than continued long-term operations.
-It has not been possible to solicit a public takeover offer for all depositary receipts in the Company on terms favorable than the terms of the Transaction.
+It was not possible to solicit a public takeover offer for all depositary receipts in the Company on terms favorable than the terms of the Transaction.

 While the Company’s business is not directly impacted by current geopolitical tensions, the Group is indirectly exposed to changes in its operating and financial environment.
 Sanctions on Russia could negatively impact the Russian economy and affect the Company’s financial and operating environment.
 The ban on imports of certain foreign products is generally positive for the Company but the risks of a potential imposition of export levies increase uncertainty in the Company’s operating environment.